Human-Charity-Coin/HCC-wallet/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build human-charity-coind (headless client) for OSX.
+This guide will show you how to build hccd (headless client) for OSX.

 Notes
 -----